 Vienna Balls are a must if you love glamorous dresses, are at least faintly interested in dancing and won’t run a mile when hearing classical music.
-However, quite a few Vienna travellers find it daunting: choosing from hundreds of Viennese balls each season, scrambling for tickets and scarce hotel rooms, getting the dress codes right, brushing up on their dancing, and finally breaking into a formal event guided by an opaque local etiquette.
+However, quite a few Vienna travellers find it daunting: choosing from hundreds of Viennese balls each season, scrambling for tickets and scarce hotel rooms.
+Followed by getting the dress codes right, brushing up on their dancing, and finally breaking into a formal event guided by an opaque local etiquette.

 I have visited a few balls in my hometown since I was 16.
 Use my knowledge and experience with the best Vienna balls and local ball etiquette, which poured into this page.